devfile/devworkspace-operator/README.md

 make install
 ```

-By default, controller will expose workspace servers without any authentication; this is not advisable for public clusters, as any user could access the created workspace via URL.
+By default, controller will expose devworkspace servers without any authentication; this is not advisable for public clusters, as any user could access the created devworkspace via URL.

 In case of OpenShift, you're able to configure DevWorkspace CR to secure your servers with the following piece of configuration: